loogmaii/Unit_3/Projects/README.md

 ## Proposed Solution

-My proposed application will be a Refrigerator Manager that will enable each housemate to record details of the food they store in the fridge, including the owner, food type, location in the fridge, and expiration date.
+My proposed application will be a Refrigerator Manager that will enable each housemate to record details of the food they store in the fridge.
 The application will have a user-friendly interface that will allow users to add and remove food items easily, as well as search for specific items they are looking for from a presented table.
-Additionally, the app will have a secure registration system to ensure the privacy and security of all housemates' information.
 This solution will provide a reliable and efficient tool for managing the fridge and preventing disputes among housemates over food ownership, ensuring a more harmonious living environment.
 The application will be constructed using Pycharm, the Python language, and the KivyMD Language.
 This project will take 6 weeks and will be evaluated according to the criteria set above.

 ## Rationale for proposed solution